 In the past decade, hiring processes have changed drastically.
 It isn’t just about the qualifications, formal education, or work experience.
+For example, associate certification in project management might be required for leadership roles.
 Hiring managers are increasingly focused on cultural fit – which typically translates to better employee satisfaction and lower turnover rates.

 One good way to make sure you’re attracting qualified candidates who would be a good fit is through your social media and blog posts.
 Applicants can tell a lot about their prospective employers by their posts – and a bit of humor or just the right messaging can make a huge difference in making your company stand out.
 So what can you get out of putting in that extra effort into your social media and blog posts?

 The key to hiring is to make your presence felt where your target applicants are.
 These days, the traditional ways to advertise job openings – bulletin boards, newspapers, flyers, etc – just won’t cut it anymore.

 Social media has steadily been on the rise over the past few years, with statistics showing that 90.4% of millennials are active social media users, spending roughly 3 hours per day browsing and messaging.
 And with around half of the US workforce being millennials, you can bet your bottom line that a majority of your future employees are a part of that demographic.